 Karen has appeared on NBC's Dateline 20/20, CNN's Inside Man with Morgan Spurlock, the PBS documentary How Sherlock Changed the World, HLN's Lies, Crimes & Video, CNN's Special Investigation into the Missy Bevers case, ID Discovery's 'Murder Board' and for Vanity Fair's YouTube channel.
 She currently appears regularly on Crime Stories with Nancy Grace on her Sirius XM radio show that also airs on Fox Nation, HLN's Crime and Justice with Ashleigh Banfield, CNN's On the Story with Mike Galanos and for various live day and evening programs.

-She currently serves as a lecturer at the University of Florida for the Forensic Science graduate program.
-She developed and instructed the course Crime Scene Laboratory, a practical and technical addition.
-She is also a lecturer at Florida State University and Florida Gulf Coast University for various forensic and criminal justice studies courses and currently serves on the ASB/AAFS Bloodstain Consensus Body.
+She currently serves as a lecturer at the University of Florida for the Forensic Science graduate program and served for 7 years on the ASB/AAFS Bloodstain Consensus Body.